www.fish-uk.com logo

 The Website for all Anglers

-3 Tips - Common sense really but its surprising how many forget!
+Three tips that are common sense really but its surprising how many anglers forget!

-Many are high voltage and using carbon rods near them can
+Check for overhead electric cables because many are high voltage and using carbon fishing rods or poles near them can cause electric to arc and KILL YOU !

 Ok, now here's some tips that may be of help: